 Unlike other replacement methods, such as bridges, there’s no need to buff down natural teeth to place a restoration.
 Instead, the implants act as an anchor, so you’re better able to maintain your natural tooth structure.
 Dental implants truly offer the best of both worlds when it comes to function and esthetics.

-Dental implants are one of the most versatile treatments in dentistry to date.
-So much so that they can be used to replace a single tooth or an entire arch!
+Dental implants are one of the most versatile treatments in dentistry to date, so much so that they can be used to replace a single tooth or an entire arch!
 Consider your options below.

-Missing Single Tooth
+Missing One Tooth

 Missing Multiple Teeth